benjaminwgordon/Sliding-Window-Pattern-Lesson/README.md

 [0,1,4,3,5,6,**4,3,2,3,4**,5]<br>
 [0,1,4,3,5,6,4,**3,2,3,4,5**]<br>

-<h3>If we are searching for the continuous sub-array of length 5 with the largest sum inside this array, we now can easily see each of the subarrays we need to evaluate.</h3>
+<h3>If we are searching for the continuous sub-array of length 5 with the largest sum inside this array, these are the subarrays that are exposed</h3>

 [**0,1,4,3,5**,6,4,3,2,3,4,5] => [0,1,4,3,5]<br>
 [0,**1,4,3,5,6**,4,3,2,3,4,5] => [1,4,3,5,6]<br>